 Major Building Systems Definitions HVAC 1) Age The length of time a Heating, Air Ventilation, and Cooling system has been operational.
 2) Indoor air quality (IAQ) The air quality within and around a building that may affect comfort, health, and well-being of building occupants.
 Air filtration is one component that may improve IAQ.
 3) Ventilation The capability of a system to offer outside air exchanges, preferably 4-6 air changes per hour (ACH).
 4) Thermal comfort The perceived feeling on the human body as the result of heating and cooling the environment.
 Electrical 5) Switch Gear / Service Upgrade Fuses and circuit breakers used to control, protect, and isolate electrical equipment.
 6) Generator (KW) Backup power source that provides electricity to critical systems of a building during power outages.
 7) Indoor Lighting Lighting fixtures used to provide satisfactory visual performance and illumination for educational spaces.
 Plumbing 8) Isolation Valves Manual water supply shutoffs used by maintenance for specific sections of a facility's plumbing system.
 9) Drainage - Sewer and Storm Sanitary sewer drains, and related infrastructure carry effluent and grey water to the water pollution control plant for treatment.
 Storm drains and related infrastructure capture and divert excess rain and ground water from impervious surfaces.
 10) Flow / Pressure The volume of water being used or provided by a plumbing fixture over a determined length of time.
 11) Water efficient fixtures Plumbing fixtures designed for low water flows while maintaining optimal performance.
 Fire suppression / fire alarm 12) Panel / Alarm System Fire alarm system warns occupants when smoke or a fire are detected in a building.
 13) Sprinkler An active fire protection method consisting of a water supply system, adequate pressure, and flowrate for water distribution throughout a facility.
-Building Enclosure Bort at the building envelope great is the top covering at a building including the structure and 14) Roof Part of the building envelope, a roof is the top covering of a building including the structure and roof cover (or membrane) to protect against environmental conditions such as air, water, heat, light, and noise.
+Building Enclosure 14) Roof Part of the building envelope, a roof is the top covering of a building including the structure and roof cover (or membrane) to protect against environmental conditions such as air, water, heat, light, and noise.
 15) Windows An opening fitted in a wall or door that allows the transfer of light through glass panes.
 When located on the exterior of a building a window also provides interior spaces with natural light and fresh air.
 16) Building Envelope A building envelope is located on the exterior limits of a building as the delimitation between the unconditioned and conditioned spaces.
 The envelope also protects the building against environmental conditions such as air, water, heat, light, and noise.
-Security vestibules 17) Security Vestibules An isolated space used to restrict and redirect occupants access to a building.
+Security vestibules · · 17) Security Vestibules An isolated space used to restrict and redirect occupants access to a building.
 Code standards 18) Meets Current Code A set of rules/standards applicable in school construction and renovation.
 These may include building codes and professional standards such as American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
 19) Accessibility / ADA The Americans with Disabilities Act of 1990 is a civil rights law that prohibits discrimination based on disability.
 20) Universal Design Spaces that are designed and composed so they are accessible, understood, and useful for all.
 Ability to expand 21) Feasibility Study Historical studies that analyzed a site for possible additions, renovations, or new builds.
 22) Relocatable Complex A temporary structure located adjacent to a facility that provides additional classroom seats during fluctuations in enrollment.
+Pool (Circulation System) 23) Age The length of time a circulation system has been operational.
+24) Water Standard The proper water chemistry levels for optimal swimming pool functionality and comfort.